 7. Tell them how much you love them

 It goes without saying that as a good parent you will do your best to reassure your children you love them.
 This is important now more than ever, whatever the age of the children.
 Tell them how much you both really love them and how this will NEVER change.
-Just because Mum and Dad are no longer living together it does not affect how you both feel about them.
-Mum and Dad will always love you.
+Just because their parents are no longer living together it does not affect how you both feel about them.
+Their parents will always love you.
 Make sure you spend quality time with the children and encourage them to open up about how they feel about the changes taking place in their life.
 Let them know that their feelings matter and that you want to support them as much as possible.

 8. Look at the big picture